 - One aspect of parental responsibility is that parents must provide for their children.
-If a parent is not looking after their child, they need to pay child support. - If one parent applies for Sole Parent Support, Work & Income will ask who the other parent is (so they can claim money from that person). - If parents have shared care, they can make cross applications against each other through the IRD (though they'll each get less than the maximum Sole Parent Support). - Parents can make their own child support arrangements, but these can be harder to enforce.
+If a parent is not looking after their child, they need to pay child support. - If one parent applies for Sole Parent Support, Work & Income will ask who the other parent is (so they can claim money from that person). - But even if the parent who applied for Sole Parent Support doesn't name the other parent, they will still receive the same amount of support. - If parents have shared care, they can make cross applications against each other through the IRD.
+The parent who must pay child support is decided by considering who earns more and who has care of the child more. - Parents can make their own child support arrangements, but these can be harder to enforce.